 The ingredients list for this recipe is pretty simple, and the steps are short so it’s an easy recipe to put together!

 Start by chopping the vegetables and arranging them in the bottom of the pot to form a rack for the chicken to sit on.
-This will ensure even cooking and that the base of the chicken is also infused with flavour.
+This will ensure even cooking by making sure that the chicken isn’t touching the bottom of the slow cooker, and that the base of the chicken is also infused with lots of flavour.

 Add the chicken to the slow cooker pot, then pour the stock down the side of the slow cooker, taking care not to wash off the spice mix from the top of the chicken.
 The liquid should reach the top of the wing of the chicken.